-When we become a Christian, we have new life in Him.
+When we become Christians, we have new life in Him.
 Our old life in Adam died, and now Christ lives in us.
 This does not mean that our personality no longer exists.
 It does mean that the presence of Christ lives in us.
-Paul is not afraid of the personal pronoun “me.”
+Paul was not afraid of the personal pronoun “me.”

 The Christian life centers on the Lawgiver rather than the law.

 The Christian life is a relationship, not a set of rules.
 The fruit reveals the nature of a tree.
-The same tree does not produce apples and oranges.
+The same tree cannot produce both apples and oranges.
 An apple tree branch does not produce pears, oranges, and apples.
 That is impossible.
 The tree establishes the character of the branches.
 Our life in Christ reveals the character of Christ.

 “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me” (John 15:4).

-The Christian life is not a course of accumulating a big list of prohibitions.
+The Christian life is not a course of accumulating an extensive list of prohibitions.
 That would put us into a religious straitjacket.
 Many people reject the Christian life because they see it as too restricting.